HSA-Libraries/Bolt/README.md

 ## Prerequisites

-1. Windows® 7/8
+### Windows

-2. Visual Studio 2010 onwards (VS2012 for C++ AMP)
+1. Visual Studio 2010 onwards (VS2012 for C++ AMP)
+2. Tested with 32/64 bit Windows® 7/8 and Windows® Blue
 3. CMake 2.8.10
 4. TBB (For Multicore CPU path only) (4.1 Update 1 or Above) .
-See <a href="http://hsa-libraries.github.io/Bolt/html/buildingTBB.html">Building Bolt with TBB</a>.
+See Building Bolt with TBB.
+5. APP SDK 2.8 or onwards.

+*Note:* If the user has installed both Visual Studio 2012 and Visual Studio 2010, the latter should be updated to SP1.

+### Linux

+1. GCC 4.6.3 and above
+2. Tested with OpenSuse 12.3, RHEL 6.4 64bit, RHEL 6.3 32bit, Ubuntu 13.4
+3. CMake 2.8.10
+4. TBB (For Multicore CPU path only) (4.1 Update 1 or Above) .
+See Building Bolt with TBB.
-5. APP SDK 2.7 or onwards.
+5. APP SDK 2.8 or onwards.

+*Note:* Bolt pre-built binaries for Linux are build with GCC 4.7.3, same version should be used for Application building else user has to build Bolt from source with GCC 4.6.3 or higher.

+### Catalyst™ package

+The latest Catalyst package contains the most recent OpenCL runtime.
+Recommended Catalyst package is 13.11 Beta V1.

+13.4 and higher is supported.

+*Note:* 13.9 in not supported.

 ## Supported Devices